dncolomer/unsys/README.md

 - `decomposing`: //wip
 - `simplifying`: //wip

-\_intent also provides you with tools to explore interference effects on `StateSystems`. \_intent comes with a rewrite mechanism that is capable of evolving a `StateSystems` following the rules of quantum systems.
+unsys also provides you with tools to explore interference effects on `StateSystems`. unsys comes with a rewrite mechanism that is capable of evolving a `StateSystems` following the rules of quantum systems.
 This rewrite is designed to allow you to explore and design interference patterns and or to explore the intereference effects in existing quantum algorithms.

 ## Symbolic StateSytsems